ndlopes-github/RailwayOptSitePos/README.md

 0. Open a console or terminal at the project directory.
 1. Create the directories: mkdir plots data data/sims data/exp_pro

+      > These directories are required in order to save the output files.

 2. Run the following command: julia scripts/model_sim.jl

    >  This command executes one instance of the model with n = 64 (refer to Table 3 for more details).